jniemann66/code-task/flight-server/README.md

 Please visit [https://nodejs.org/](https://nodejs.org) for details on how to install Node on particular platforms

-* mocha (used for testing) needs to be installed globally these usually need to be run with root permissions.
+* mocha (used for testing) needs to be installed globally

+these packages usually need to be installed with admin permission.
 For example, on ubuntu:

     sudo apt-get install nodejs
     sudo apt-get install npm
     sudo npm install mocha -g

-    #node is called 'nodejs' on ubuntu - create a symlink
+also, node is called 'nodejs' on ubuntu - create a symlink:

     sudo ln -s /usr/bin/nodejs /usr/bin/node

 Once Node has been installed,